 The switch validates firmware at every boot.
 Please refer to the Firmware Validation section above for more details.

 If the switch firmware validation fails at boot, the switch will fail to boot with one of the following error messages and drop the user into the ServiceOS login screen:

 '''

 Error: Signature verification failed

-Error: Signature not found

 '''